Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Several chairs sit around a stone fire pit.

 Depending on the feeling you’re going for around your fire pit could determine the fuel source you choose.
-Wood-burning pits offer a more traditional campfire style but carry some extra work with them.
+Wood-burning pits offer a more traditional campfire style but carry some extra work.
 You have to tend to the fire more often, and you have to clean them after use.
-Propane fire pits provide a more modern look and are less work, but your tank will need to be replenished at your local store regularly.
+Propane fire pits provide a more modern look and are less work, but your tank must be replenished at your local store regularly.
 Lastly, natural gas fire pits are a permanent option that can’t be moved but offer a constant fuel feed from the natural gas line of your home.

 The material that makes up your fire pit says something about your style and carries benefits with it.